Welcome to WritingPlaces.com

 For photography, Mike likes the Canon 1D X, with a Canon 5D MkII as second string.
-Both Mike and Leece like the Sigma lens line up, and use the Sigma APO 70-200mm F2.8 EX DG OS HSM for sports photography, as well as the Sigma 150-500mm F5-6.3 APO DG OS HSM when it's necessary to reach out across the field.
+Both Mike and Leece like the Sigma lens line up, and use the Sigma APO 70-200mm F2.8 EX DG OS HSM for sports photography, as well as the Sigma 24-70mm F2.8 IF EX DG HSM for walk-around shooting.

 Mike rides a Fisher X-caliber.